hzuzu/gRNADesign/README.md

 The columns of gRNA.csv are described below:

-* gRNA_name : The name here will be the sequnce id of the input sequences followed by the start and the end cordinate where this gRNA is from on the seqenuce.
+* gRNA_name : The name here will be the sequence id of the input sequences followed by the start and the end coordinate where this gRNA is from on the sequence.
-* seq_23nt : The lenght of the gRNA.
+* seq_23nt : The length of the gRNA.
 Default is 23, unless user defined.
-* Gene|Transcript : The name here will be the sequnce id of the input sequences.
+* Gene|Transcript : The name here will be the sequence id of the input sequences
-* Seq_start : The start coordinate where this gRNA is from on the seqenuce.
+* Seq_start : The start coordinate where this gRNA is from on the sequence
-* Seq_end : The end coordinate where this gRNA is from on the seqenuce.
+* Seq_end : The end coordinate where this gRNA is from on the sequence
 * Average_score : Average is the score defined in the design module
-* G_Percentage : Percenate of Base 'G' in the gRNA
+* G_Percentage : Percentage of Base 'G' in the gRNA
-* C_Percentage : Percenate of Base 'C' in the gRNA
+* C_Percentage : Percentage of Base 'C' in the gRNA
-* A_Percentage : Percenate of Base 'A' in the gRNA
+* A_Percentage : Percentage of Base 'A' in the gRNA
-* T_Percentage : Percenate of Base 'T' in the gRNA
+* T_Percentage : Percentage of Base 'T' in the gRNA

-The results/all_alignments and results/mismatches will have one file for each gRNA. results/all_alignments will have all the alignments of gRNA mapping to each gene/transcript from the TRANSCRIPT_FASTA file and  results/mismatches will have the same alignments filtered for gene/trasncript with total mismatch of specified mismatches.
+The results/all_alignments and results/mismatches will have one file for each gRNA. results/all_alignments will have all the alignments of gRNA mapping to each gene/transcript from the TRANSCRIPT_FASTA file and  results/mismatches will have the same alignments filtered for gene/transcript with total mismatch of specified mismatches.

 * The columns of all_alignments.csv (eg all_alignments_gRNA_1.csv) are described below:
 * Sequence ID : The ID of sequence from the input TRANSCRIPT_FASTA file